burlachenkok/exploring-python3/python_details.md

 A numpy array is a grid of values, **all of the same type**, and is indexed by a tuple of nonnegative integers.
 The number of dimensions is the rank of the array.
 The shape of an array is a tuple of integers giving the size of the array along each dimension.
 * Rank of the array - is a number of dimensions.
 * Tensor (in Machine Learning / Deep Learning) - is a name used to describe multidimensional arrays.
 * Shape - description of dimensions for a multidimensional array organized as a tuple.
-Each dimension of a multi-dimensional array is called as "dimension" or "axe".
+Each dimension of a multi-dimensional array is called a "dimension" or "axe".

 We can initialize numpy arrays from nested Python lists, and access elements using square brackets:
 ```python